Abhaycl/Data_Pipelines_with_Airflow_Project/README.md

 ---
-## Correct execution of all our tasks or nodes at Airflow
+## Correct execution of all our tasks or nodes in Airflow

 ![alt text][image21]
 ![alt text][image22]